moeabdol/mohdsaed-com/content/posts/how-to-generate-your-encryption-keys/index.md

 files on your harddrive, or surf the Internet on a daily basis then its a no brainer.
-You don't have to know the intricate math details of how RSA or Elliptical Curve algorithms work, but at least you should be familiar with how good and effective the are against potential attackers.
+You don't have to know the intricate math details of how RSA or Elliptical Curve algorithms work, but at least you should be familiar with how good and effective they are against potential attackers.

 ## GNU Privacy Guard
 ---